cloudnative-pg/cloudnative-pg/docs/src/certificates.md

     certificates.

 !!!
 Note
-    The operator and the instances verify the certificates only against the CA, ignoring the DNS name.
-This behavior is because user-provided certificates usually do not have the DNS name for the <cluster>-rw service used for intra-cluster communication.
+    The operator and instances verify server certificates against the CA only, disregarding the DNS name.
+This approach is due to the typical absence of DNS names in user-provided certificates for the `<cluster>-rw` service used for communication within the cluster.

 !!!
 Note
     If you want ConfigMaps and secrets to be reloaded by instances, you can add